-Clark Terry is one of the living (sadly, no longer) legends of this music.
-He has played with every big name in jazz over the last half-century from the likes of Count Basie, Duke Ellington, Thelonious Monk, Oscar Peterson, to Ella Fitzgerald…the list could go on forever.
+Clark Terry is one of the legends of this music.
+He’s played with every big name in jazz over the last half-century from the likes of Count Basie, Duke Ellington, Thelonious Monk, Oscar Peterson, to Ella Fitzgerald…the list could go on forever.
 With such a rich performing career spanning over six decades, he continues to play with today’s top musicians and inspire up and coming improvisers.

 During school, I was lucky enough to have an impromptu lesson with the trumpet master.
 One night after a rehearsal for a gig, Clark came in unannounced to the practice rooms at our school looking to impart some wisdom to some aspiring musicians.
 Before I knew it I was sitting inches from Clark Terry’s bell and he was teaching me a tune by ear.